brdatabridge/brazil-company-data-api/README.md

 https://func-brdatabridge-f6h2edcub3emabgr.brazilsouth-01.azurewebsites.net/api/v1/me
 ```

-📬 Get Access
+## 🚀 Get API Access

-Currently in early access.
+This API is currently in early access.

-Send me a message to get your API key.
+If you want to try it, you can request an API key by sending a message with:

+- What you are building (optional)
+- Your expected usage (optional)

+👉 Contact: brdatabridge@proton.me

+You will receive:

+- Your API key
+- Quick start instructions